Louis I of Nevers

-Louis I (1272 - 22 July 1322) was suo jure Count of Nevers and jure uxoris Count of Rethel.
+Louis I (1272 - 22 July 1322) was suo jure count of Nevers and jure uxoris count of Rethel.

-Louis was a son of Robert III, Count of Flanders, and Yolande, Countess of Nevers.
+Louis was a son of Count Robert III of Flanders, and Countess Yolande of Nevers.
 He succeeded his parents as Count of Nevers.
-In December 1290, he married Joan, Countess of Rethel, and thus became her co-ruler in the County of Rethel.
+In December 1290, he married Countess Joan of Rethel, and thus became her co-ruler in the County of Rethel.
 They had two children: